rgb-archive/spec/01-rgb.md

     * `min_amount`: Minimum amount of tokens that can be transferred together, like a *dust limit*, 64-bit unsigned integer
     * `max_hops`: Maximum number of "hops" before the reissuance (can be set to `0xFFFFFFFF` to disable this feature, which should be the default option)
     * `reissuance_utxo`: (optional) UTXO which have to be spent to reissue tokens.
 Absence of this field means that reissuance is disabled,
+    * `signature`: (optional) Signature of the committed part of the contract (without the signature field itself).
 * Non-prunable non-commitment fields:
     * `original_pubkey`: (optional) If present, signifies P2C commitment scheme and provides the original public key before the tweak procedure which is needed to verify the contract commitment.
 Original pubkey is not a part of the commitment fields since it was explicitly included into the commitment during pay-to-contract public key tweaking procedure.

 NB: Since with bitcoin network protocol-style serialization, used by RGB, we can't have optionals, the optional header fields should be serialized as a zero-length strings, which upon deserialization must be converted into `nil/NULL`

+The contract issuer MAY sign the contract (by filling the appropriate `signature` field).
+It is the right of the issuer to choose which key should be used for contract signing: it can be the same key which is used for an associated commitment output, a key associated with the DNS certificate of the issuer domain, or any other.

 ### Blueprints and versioning